claria/dotfiles/README.md

 By default dotman.py ignores the .git, hosts, README.md and dotman.py and creates symbolic links for all other files in the home directory.
 You can install all symlinks using the command

-'dotman.py install'
+`dotman.py install`

 If you want to add an existing file in your home directory to your .dotfiles repository use the command

-'dotman.py add /path/to/.dotfile1 /path/to/.dotfile2'
+`dotman.py add /path/to/.dotfile1 /path/to/.dotfile2`